 Our talking points on this day centered on peer-to-peer issues, car rental excise taxes, and like-kind exchanges (LKE).

-We explained the undue burden that excise taxes place on car rental customers and how Congress has the right to regulate excise taxes as interstate commerce.
+When it came to discriminatory excise taxes, we explained the undue burden these taxes place on car rental customers and how Congress has the right to regulate excise taxes as interstate commerce.
 We looked to gain momentum and more co-sponsors on bipartisan legislation in both the House and Senate.

 Discussions on LKE — at least the ones in our group — took on greater detail.

-There is no eminent legislation affecting LKE, which allows companies to swap an investment asset (i.e. a rental car) with another and defer the tax on the proceeds until the property is sold for cash.
-However, LKE is becoming part of the larger conversation on tax reform, which started with the 2014 Camp Tax Reform Act that purported to make the tax code simpler and lower the corporate tax rate to 25%.
+There is no eminent legislation affecting LKE; however, it is becoming part of the larger conversation on tax reform, especially for those looking to make the tax code simpler and lower the corporate tax rate to 25%.

-Within this argument, we made sure to state that the car rental industry buys 1.2 million cars a year, or 1 in every 10 sold.
-We brought up a study by Avis Budget Group on how a repeal of LKE would essentially prevent it from investing in new fleet moving forward.
-These statements reached their targets in a few conference rooms.
+Our delegation members made sure to state that the car rental industry buys 1.2 million cars a year, or 1 in every 10 sold.
 However, the real impact came twofold: First, Sharky Laguana, owner of van renter Bandago, explained how his small company (and thousands like him) wouldn’t benefit from a 25% corporate tax rate anyway.

 Then K.C.
 Baack, a member of the Budget Atlanta franchise, chimed in.
 He said that after the company owners bought the franchise, they were able to grow the fleet by close to four times in just a few years.
 “We simply could not have done that without the benefit of LKE,” Baack said.

-These statements, delivered in person by constituents running small businesses, magnify the power of the Avis study tenfold.
+These statements, delivered in person by constituents running small businesses, magnify the power of statistics tenfold.
 This is the democratic process.
 This is why we do this.
-“We (lobbyists) are not the important ones in these situations,” Scott told us in between meetings.
+“We [lobbyists] are not the important ones in these situations,” Scott told us in between meetings.
 “You are.”